suganda8/suganda8/README.md

 # Tegar Bangun Suganda

-I'm Backend and Mobile Developer who lives in Indonesia.
+I'm backend and mobile-apps developer who lives in Indonesia.
+Loves to build an open-source library for community and really into Artificial Intelligence.

 <!--